joagada2/joagada2/README.md

  - DVC - For data version control

 ## [Project 4: Deep Learning Model for Detection of Malaria Infected Red Blood Cells](https://github.com/joagada2/deep_learning_model_for_detecting_malaria_infected_red_blood_cell)
 In this computer vision project, I trained convolutional neural network which takes image of red blood cells and predict if the cell in malaria infected or not.
 The model has accuracy of 0.94.
 I also built a flask application for deployment of the model to production environment.
+Skills/tech used in this project include:
+ - Python
+ - Tensorflow - for model training
+ - Keras - Tenforflow API
+ - MLFlow - Experiment tracking
+ - dagshub - Experiment tracking, data storage in the cloud and code hosting
+ - FastAPI - Model Serving
+ - Prefect - For workflow orchestration
+ - Git - For project version control
+ - WhyLabs - Continous monitoring of model in production
+ - DVC - For data version control
+ - GitHub - Code hosting

 ## I am currently working on buidling machibne learning solutions in the cloud using AWS